Fata Morgana Diaries #1 - Doors 1 to 3

 Bestia’s quiet days are really enjoyable to read through.
 But since this is still Fata Morgana, happiness is short-lived, and he ends up feeling reminded of his condition by a merchant’s comment.
 He gives in to his resentful, murderous impulses and murders all the visitors he gets at night.
 So much suffering ensues.
 At least until the white-haired girl’s reappearance.

 The Maid looking at the white-haired girl, in front of a canopy bed in the manor.
-The Maid: "Yes, we have met."
-Due to the the amount of time which passed between both doors,
+The Maid: Due to the the amount of time which passed between both doors,

 it seems this really is a case of reincarnation.